wp-plugins/netpay-payment-gateway-api-module-for-woocommerce/readme.txt

 === Plugin Name ===
 NetPay Payment Gateway API Module For WooCommerce
-Contributors: Dotsquares
+Contributors: NetPay
 Donate link:
 Tags: woocommerce netpay, netpay.co.uk, payment gateway, woocommerce, woocommerce payment gateway Requires at least: 3.0.1
-Tested up to: 3.9
+Tested up to: 3.9.1
 Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This Payment Gateway For WooCommerce extends the functionality of WooCommerce to accept payments from credit/debit cards using netpay.co.uk Gateway

+== Description ==

+<h3>NetPay Payment Gateway for WooCommerce</h3> makes your website ready to use NetPay API Method to accept credit/debit cards on your ecommerce store in safe way.

+NetPay is most widely used payment gateway to process payments online and accepts Visa, MasterCard, Maestro, Amex, Dinners, and other variants of cards.

+With API Integration Method the payer will enter the card information on Merchant’s e-commerce web site.
+The plugin fully support 3D Secure Card Validation and Tokenization.
+All these features are optional and Merchant can enable or disable on module configuration.

+When 3D Secure Card Validation is enabled, the payer will be redirected to issuer bank’s validation page if the card supports 3D Secure Validation.
+Once the card validated by the bank, the payer will be redirected to Merchant’s e-commerce web site and payment will process.
+After successful payment, the payer will be redirected to Merchant’s confirmation page otherwise if any error occurred, the payer will be notified with error message on checkout page.

+When Tokenization is enabled, merchant can able to store the payer’s card information against a Token on NetPay’s secure servers.
+The payer can able to give permission to Merchant to store card information on checkout page.

+Merchant needs to obtain SSL Certification and PCI DSS Certification.

 Tested with WP3.8.2 and WP3.9.1 , WooCommerce version 2.0.20 and compatible with version 2.1.11

-== Description ==

-<h3>NetPay Payment Gateway for WooCommerce</h3> makes your website ready to use NetPay payment gateway to accept credit/debit cards on your ecommerce store in safe way.

-NetPay is most widely used payment gateway to process payments online and accepts Visa, MasterCard, Discover and other variants of cards.

 = Features =
 Few features of this plugin: